itsmanwar/mh-prime-dynamic-table/README.md

-# mh-prime-dynamic-table: Your Data, Your Rules!
+# mh-prime-dynamic-table : Your Data, Your Rules!

 Welcome to ***mh-prime-dynamic-table***, where creating dynamic data tables in your Angular project has never been easier or more enjoyable!
 Powered by *PrimeNG's versatile p-table component, mh-prime-dynamic-table empowers you to effortlessly craft interactive data tables with features like filtering, sorting, and pagination.
 Let's dive in and unleash the magic of data visualization!